zertac/WPF-Whiteboard/README.md

 - Custom Shape

 ### Installation
 Download repository and add to your solution.
-Add reference as project reference to you own project and start to use XDrawer.
+Add reference as project reference to your own project and start to use XDrawer.

 ### Using